 There can be no assurance that the Company's current customers will continue their relationships with the Company, or that the Company has adequately assessed their creditworthiness, or that there will not be an unanticipated deterioration in their creditworthiness.
-The loss of one or more major customers or any material nonpayment or nonperformance by such customer, or any significant decrease in services provided to a customer, prices paid, or any other changes to the terms of service with customers, could have a material adverse effect on the Company's profitability.
+The loss of one or more major customers or any material nonpayment or nonperformance by such customer, or any significant decrease in services provided to a customer, prices paid, or any other changes to the terms of service with customers, could have a material adverse effect on the Company's profitability, cash flow and financial position.